 A lot of Bruges’s history revolves around its high time in the late medieval period to the early Renaissance (1000s-1400s).
-Because of its location, it served as a large trading port.
+Because of its location, it served as a large trading port, primarily in cloth.
 When power shifted away from the Low Countries, Bruges lost its power but certainly didn’t lose its charm.
 Today, it’s one of the several cities nicknamed “Venice of the North” for its canals.
 Before I went, I heard that it was beautiful, and I heard it was very tourist-y.
-I went in the off season and it was an amazing experience, not tourist-y in the least.
+I went in the off season and it was an amazing experience, not tourist-y in the annoying sense.

 The main square, “markt,” is absolutely gorgeous.
 Here you can visit the Historium Bruges, where you go back in time and follow lovers from Renaissance Bruges.
 It’s more for children and not super informative but the top level has a great view of the square.
 Alternatively (or additionally) you can go to the top of the bell tower.
 The main square is also a good place to catch a tour in a horse-drawn carriage, a unique way to see such an old city.

 But what I love about cities is what lies beyond their main squares.
 The Flemish architecture and gilded buildings don’t end there, and the medieval part of Bruges is actually quite expansive.
 You can take a canal tour to get some unique views of the city, or simply stroll along the streets and see Church of Our Lady Bruges soaring above several centuries’ worth of buildings.
 During the off season, the city can be really relaxing.
-However the city some smaller museums to keep visitors preoccupied.
+However the city does have some smaller museums to keep visitors preoccupied.
 What I really love about Bruges is the ornate decoration of its buildings and well as its gold gilding.
 So beautiful!

 Bruges can be done in a day with good timing.
 For cities like Bruges, I recommend getting a map and marking off where you’ve been so you can cover everything and see as many hidden corners as possible.
 Though there are several canals, you can easily see on a map where the main “island” is.
 I also recommend visiting the Magdalena and Sint-Anna Quarters.
 The charming architecture of Bruges stretches far over the town, but it’s reasonably small so you can see it in a few hours if you go quickly.
-If you want to spend two days here, you can probably have an eventful two days with plenty of time to relax.
-However if you are in the area, I highly recommend setting at least a day aside to visit Bruges because it’s a unique experience.
+If you want to spend two days here, you can probably have a relaxing two days with plenty of free time.
+If you are in the area, I highly recommend setting at least a day aside to visit Bruges because it’s a unique experience.

 Tags: belgium, bruges, europe